 This master’s in clinical mental health counseling degree is offered in both online and in-person evening classes by the College of Humanities and Social Sciences.
 It is an intensive survey of the evidence-based theories and practical applications of counseling, including the development of preventive, interventional, and rehabilitative plans.
 Students are trained to develop a greater awareness of social and cultural trends and equipped to serve diverse populations.
 Furthermore, students examine legal and professional standards, and think critically about current ethical issues that they may encounter in future practice as a clinical mental health counselor.

-GCU’s mental health counseling graduate program was designed to meet the academic requirements of the National Board for Certified Counselors for the National Certified Counselor (NCC) credential, the Certified Clinical Mental Health Counselor (CCMHC) credential and the Arizona Board of Behavioral Health Examiners.
+GCU’s Master of Science in Clinical Mental Health Counseling graduate program was designed to meet the academic requirements of the National Board for Certified Counselors for the National Certified Counselor (NCC) credential, the Certified Clinical Mental Health Counselor (CCMHC) credential and the Arizona Board of Behavioral Health Examiners.